 I just completed the PHP7 & Laravel Master Course by Joe Santos Garcia.
 For years I have been a loyal subscriber to Joe’s youtube channel; Codingphase.
 I highly recommend anyone interested in learning web development to go over and check out his channel.
 I have gained so much knowledge and inspiration from this youtube channel alone.

 He also has a website: codingphase.com, where you can subscribe and check out his huge variety of courses on web development.
 This was the first course I have taken of his so far, with that being said, let’s get into it…

 After that it was more detail on creating blade templates which are your views, these are the files called from your routes and controllers that display the HTML to the page.
-At the end of the section he starts showing you how to work with Eloquent in Laravel, which is an easier way to communicate with your database.
+At the end of the section, he starts showing you how to work with Eloquent in Laravel, which is an easier way to communicate with your database.

 The last section, which is the largest and takes up the majority of the course, is building a full-stack application with Laravel.
 I loved this project because it really challenges you but explains the process well along the way.

-You first go through and set up your database with mySql.
+You first go through and set up your database with MySQL.
 Then he shows you how to set up authentication so the user can register and log in within the app.
-This alone is valuable information to know how to do with Laravel.
-From there you set up your routes and controllers, and then slowly piece together the functionality of your app.
+This alone is valuable information to know how to do with Laravel, or with any framework.
+Every full-stack app needs authentication.